Vegan Chickpea Curry Stew

 - Protein: 13 g

-Keywords: chickpea stew, chickpea curry stew, curried chickpea stew
+Keywords: curried chickpea stew

-UPDATE NOTE: This recipe was originally published August 20, 2015.
-It was updated on May 5, 2020 with new photos and text.
+This recipe was originally published August 20, 2015.

 This is soooo good!!
 Definitely making this again!
 Easy and so tasty!
 I didn’t have fresh ginger so used about 1/2 tsp of ground ginger.
 My pack of coconut milk was only 200ml, so I just added 200ml water, and it was still nice and creamy.
 Thanks Deryn for this awesome recipe!
 Even my non-vegan hubby gave it the thumbs up!